Best WordPress Security Practices for Multiple Client Sites (2026)

 - Audit Users to remove unnecessary or inactive accounts.

-Here are the essential tools that allow agencies to manage best WordPress security practices for multiple client sites at scale:
+Below are the key tools agencies can use to manage WordPress security best practices across many client sites:

 | Tool | Primary Automation Focus | Key Agency Benefit |